brennalaurentan/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+> Note: Command is only effective on the currently displayed list.
+Ensure that the index you have called is relative to the list that is currently displayed.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.